mathewlowry/myhub-gpt/analysis/Experiment 1 Analysis.md

 AllNotes' consistency reduces the editorial polishing time, and so wins this particular comparison.
 But I asked for 80 word summaries, not ~20 word summaries.

-### Content
+### Article list content
 This obviously subjective comparison is made more difficult by the above length differences.

 For example, [[C-1-S-0-response-P-1#[The downside of diversity](http //archive.boston.com/news/globe/ideas/articles/2007/08/05/the_downside_of_diversity/?page=full)|the summary of "The downside of diversity" based on the S-0 input]] provides more information, while the [[C-1-S-1-150-response-P-1#^2ca69e|S-1-150]] and [[C-1-AllNotes-response-P-1#^52bbb1|AllNotes]] versions benefit from their pithiness.
 Which is "best"?
 * Given I wanted summaries of 80, not 18, words in length, S-0 wins by being closer to the target length.
 * If I'd valued pithiness, the S-1-150 captures the essence of the article better than the AllNotes version, which misses the "pros and cons" argument entirely, despite being longer and *despite [[C-1-AllNotes-response-P-1#*The downside of diversity*|capturing it perfectly well in its Editorial!]].*

-Think about that for a moment: sent Prompt 1 and asked to work with the *shortest* summary (S-O) of my notes about an article, ChatGPT created a richer and longer summary than when it worked from a longer summary (S-1-150).
-Moreover, *both were more accurate than when ChatGPT was working from my raw notes, unsummarised.*
+Think about that for a moment: sent Prompt 1 and asked to work with the *shortest* summary (S-O) of my notes about an article, ChatGPT created a richer and longer summary than when it worked from a *longer* summary (S-1-150).
+Moreover, *both were more accurate than when ChatGPT was working from my raw, **unsummarised** notes.*

 Another example: when given the S-0 summary of my notes about ["The idea that creative people are different from everyone else is a myth"](http://timkastelle.org/blog/2013/10/best-organisational-structure-creativity/), ChatGPT gave an accurate summary in the newsletter's article list:
 "*The article challenges the myth that creative people are different from others and highlights the organizational structure of the company that invented Gore-Tex, which operates in small teams and has minimal layers of management despite its large size.*""

-However, given S-1-150 and my (very brief) notes in full, it invented: neither the article nor my notes mention "diverse perspectives", "collaboration" or "diverse teams", but according to these versions of the newsletter, the article does.
+However, when given S-1-150 and my (very brief) notes in full, ChatGPT invented: neither the article nor my notes mention "diverse perspectives", "collaboration" or "diverse teams", but according to these versions of the newsletter, the article does.

 What do we learn from this? **ChatGPT doesn't always summarise when asked.** The above quote from the article list is 38 words long, and was generated when I asked ChatGPT to summarise the S-0 summary of my notes.
 But:
 * the summary in the article list and the S-0 summary are identical: when sent Prompt 1 and the S-0 summaries, **ChatGPT just reproduced the S-0 summaries in the article list**